yelghali/prompt-based-tutorial-AKS/README.md

  - How does AKS integrate with Azure Arc?
  - How can I use Azure Arc to deploy and manage AKS clusters on-premises or at the edge?
  - What are the benefits of using AKS with Azure Arc?
- -
-## Advanced networking options
- - What advanced networking options are available in AKS?
- - How can I use advanced networking options to connect my AKS cluster to other Azure resources and the internet?
- - What are some best practices for using advanced networking options in AKS?

-## Cost optimization
- - How can I optimize the costs of running an AKS cluster on Azure?
- - What tools and features are available in AKS to help me monitor and control costs?
- - What are some best practices for cost optimization in AKS?

-## Backup
- - What backup options are available in AKS?
- - How can I backup my AKS cluster and its data?
- - What are some best practices for backing up an AKS cluster?

-## Resiliency of compute and data
- - How does AKS ensure the resiliency of compute and data?
- - What features and tools are available in AKS to improve the resiliency of my applications?
- - What are some best practices for ensuring the resiliency of compute and data in AKS?

-## Disaster recovery
- - What disaster recovery options are available in AKS?
- - How can I prepare for and recover from a disaster in AKS?
- - What are some best practices for disaster recovery in AKS?